TheMicronauts/TORAIZ-AS-1-Help/README.md

      `y = (x * 0.7812) + 100`

 Some resolution loss is unavoidable: it’s halved when the value range is 0–254 or 0–255, and reduced by a factor of 1.3 for the Low-Pass Filter Cutoff.

-### Sequential Prophet-6

-It seems that the [Prophet-6](https://sequential.com/product/prophet-6/) shares the same MIDI implementation, although I can’t confirm it.
-If that’s the case, these resources could be useful for that synth as well.

 # Pioneer DJ-Dave Smith Instruments TORAIZ AS-1 MIDI Toolkit (version française)